 Neonatal abstinence syndrome is a cluster of problems or symptoms occurring in babies repeatedly exposed to opioids while in utero.
 Examples of opioids include prescription painkillers and illegal opioids, such as:

-When a pregnant person repeatedly uses these substances during the last few weeks of their pregnancy, the baby also becomes dependent on them.
-Drug dependency means that your body requires the substance to function normally.3 If you are dependent on a drug and stop using it, you will experience withdrawal symptoms.3 The same is true for babies.2 Babies may experience opioid withdrawal symptoms after birth as their body adjusts to not having opioids.1
+When a pregnant person repeatedly uses one or more of these substances, the mother and baby become dependent on them.
+Drug dependency means that your body requires the substance to function normally.3 If you are dependent on a drug and stop using it, you will experience withdrawal symptoms.3 The same is true for babies.2 Babies may experience opioid withdrawal symptoms after birth as their bodies adjust to not having opioids.1

 Symptoms of Neonatal Abstinence Syndrome